robolyst/osquant/content/papers/forecasting-currency-rates-with-fractional-brownian-motion/index.md

 <plot id="fbms_plot"></plot>

 The processes in the plot above were generated based on the method of taking the square root of the covariance matrix.
 The method is described on the [Wikipedia page](https://en.wikipedia.org/wiki/Fractional_Brownian_motion#Method_1_of_simulation).
-The details for how to calculate the square root of the coviariance matrix can be found in a preious article: {{< xref "square-root-of-covariance-matrix" >}}.
+The details for how to calculate the square root of the covariance matrix can be found in a previous article: {{< xref "square-root-of-covariance-matrix" >}}.

 Intuitively, from playing with the Hurst exponent in the chart above, we can see that when \\(H = 0.5 \\) there are positive auto-correlations and when  \\(H \lt 0 \\) there are negative auto-correlations.
 We can see this mathematically by reworking the covariance function into the covariance between increments[^Garcin-2021]:
 $$